Water Safety

 All residential pools that can hold 40cm (400mm) or more of water require a physical barrier to restrict access to unsupervised children, this includes temporary pools.

-If you have a temporary pool or are looking to purchase a temporary pool, you will need to install barrier or fence.
-Installing a barrier or fence might require a building consent from you local council.
+If you have a temporary pool or are looking to purchase a temporary pool, you will need to install a barrier or fence.
+Installing a barrier or fence might require a building consent from your local council.
 For more information see the link here.

-All private pools are required to have a fencing and a safety inspection every three years, as accordng to Auckland Council.
+All private pools are required to have a fencing and a safety inspection every three years, according to Auckland Council.

 If you can't install a barrier, look to other water play activities such as your local public swimming pool, at home sprinklers and slip and slides.